 Lots Of Mortgage Refinance Fees!

-As you can see from the final refinance statement, there are a lot of mortgage refinance fees.
+As you can see from the final refinance statement, there are a lot of mortgage refinance fees, even in a no-cost refinance.
 The only fees that could possibly be reduced or eliminated are the Rate Lock Extension fee, the mobile signing fee, and the appraisal fee.

 You'll notice on the Final Refinance Statement that there's a Lenders Credit of $6,131.22.
 That credit covers all my fees plus gives me a $220 balance due.